Azure/orkestra/docs/index.md

 ## Features 🌟

+- **Dependency management** - DAG-based workflows for groups of application charts and their sub-charts using Argo Workflow
+- **Fail fast during in-service upgrades** - limits the blast radius for failures during in-service upgrade of critical components.
+- **Failure Remediation** - rollback to last successful spec on encountering failures during in-service upgrades.
-- **Built for Kubernetes** - custom controller built using the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) project
+- **Built for Kubernetes** - custom controller built using  [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder)
 - **Easy to use** - familiar declarative spec using Kubernetes [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
-- **Dependency management** - DAG-based workflows for groups of application charts and their sub-charts using Argo Workflow
 - **Works with any Continous Deployment system** - bring your own CD framework to deploy Orkestra Custom Resources.
 Works with any Kubernetes compatible Continuous Deployment framework like [FluxCD](https://fluxcd.io/) and [ArgoCD](https://argoproj.github.io/argo-cd/).
 - **Built for GitOps** - describe your desired set of applications (and dependencies) declaratively and manage them from a version-controlled git repository.